Naereen/web-sphinx/conseils-email.en.rst

 .. youtube:: oeAwdAGBAkk

-Et en français, `il y en a plein <https://www.youtube.com/results?search_query=comment+bien+%C3%A9crire+des+emails>`_ :
+And in French, `there are plenty <https://www.youtube.com/results?search_query=comment+bien+%C3%A9crire+des+emails>`_ :

 .. youtube:: eNdoHymfwu4

-Enfin, vous pouvez aisément chercher d'autres documents similaires, ou d'autres vidéos, par exemple avec `cette recherche sur YouTube <https://www.youtube.com/results?search_query=meilleurs+conseils+pour+écrire+des+bons+emails>`_.
-J'avais regardé une douzaine de vidéos, pendant la rédaction de cette page-là.
+Finally, you can easily look for other similar documents, or other videos, for example with `cette recherche sur YouTube <https://www.youtube.com/results?search_query=meilleurs+conseils+pour+écrire+des+bons+emails>`_.
+I looked at about 20 videos in both French and English, while writing this page in April 2021.

 .. (c) Lilian Besson, 2011-2021, https://bitbucket.org/lbesson/web-sphinx/